-Get a U-Lock, people—and don’t lock only your front wheel!
-Standard advice when it comes to bike security.
+Get a U-Lock, people—and don’t just lock your front wheel.
+This is standard advice when it comes to bike security.
 Be sure to register it for free with the Arlington County Police Department too.

-Obviously having a good front white light and rear red light is super important to be visible to cars and other road users (and required in Virginia).
-However, I’ve found that having a bright front light is really helpful in avoiding potholes, bumps and other elements on the road that are usually visible during the day.
+Having a good front white light and rear red light is important to be visible to cars and other road users (and required in Virginia).
+However, I’ve found that having a bright front light is really helpful in avoiding potholes, bumps, and other elements on the road that are usually visible during the day.

 The first year I biked to work, I rode with a backpack that include my work clothes, shoes, lunch, etc. When I finally got a rear rack and detachable bag to go with it, let’s just say it was life-changing.
-If you plan on biking relatively often, consider getting a front basket or rear rack to put your stuff in – it’s so freeing!
+If you plan on biking relatively often, consider getting a front basket or rear rack for your stuff—it’s so freeing!

 Speaking of life-changing, I rode my bike for months, using a hand-held pump and doing the “touch test” to determine if my tires were inflated enough.
 Turns out once I actually used a floor pump with a gauge I realized I had been riding about 40 PSI below what was required for my tires.

-For tips and advice, feel free to check out our friends at BikeArlington for more info!
+For tips and advice, feel free to check out our friends at BikeArlington for more information.

 Photo Credit: Sam Kittner/Kittner.com